diracdeltas/rekordbox-scripts/README.md

 * `show-dups.py`: shows tracks with the same title
 * `show-non-mp3.py`: shows tracks that are not mp3
-* `ableton-to-cues.py [M]`: takes warp markers from an ALS file and converts them into hotcues and memcues in rekordbox.
+* `ableton-to-cues.py [M]`: takes warp markers from an ALS file and converts them into hotcues and memcues in rekordbox. this script must be called with the ableton file as the first argument; for instance `python3 ableton-to-cues.py myset.als ~/Rekordbox.xml`

 ### importing the modified collection back into Rekordbox